anandi42/GaCD_Project/CodeBook.md

-# Getting and Cleaning Data: Course Project
-Sunday, May 19, 2015
-#Codebook for Tidy UCI HAR Data Set
+#Codebook for dataset created from the HAR dataset

   This document provides details the dataset [created by run_analysis.R.](run_analysis.R)

 List of Variables:

 ```